RealOrangeOne/docker-static-server/README.md

 ![CI](https://github.com/RealOrangeOne/docker-static-server/workflows/CI/badge.svg)

-Customizable and performant static file server - powered by Nginx
+Customizable and performant static file server - powered by Nginx.

+__Note__: This container is designed for hosting static files, rather than for serving a static site.

 ## _"Why not just use `nginx:alpine`?"_